-The hills in this western Loudoun County regional park are gentle and long with wide, open views of the Blue Ridge Mountains. // 17501 Franklin Park Drive, Purcellville
+The hills in this western Loudoun County regional park are gentle and long with wide, open views of the Blue Ridge Mountains.
+17501 Franklin Park Dr., Purcellville

 Stone House in Manassas National Battlefield

-The rolling meadows of this national park offer expansive spaces for sledding, especially near the Stone House off Sudley Road. // 6511 Sudley Road, Manassa
+The rolling meadows of this national park offer expansive spaces for sledding, especially near the Stone House off Sudley Road.
+6511 Sudley Rd., Manassas

 Signal Hill Park in Manassas Park

 The park’s hills were once used as a lookout post by the Confederate Army during the Civil War.
-The park has ample parking and walking trails, too. // 9300 Signal View Drive, Manassas
+The park has ample parking and walking trails, too.
+9300 Signal View Dr., Manassas

 James S. Long Regional Park

-This popular sledding location features 6 miles of trails and gentle sloping knolls perfect for younger kids. // 4603 James Madison Highway, Haymarket
+This popular sledding location features 6 miles of trails and gentle sloping knolls perfect for younger kids.
+4603 James Madison Hwy., Haymarket

 Windmill Hill Park